LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 # Secure Session Cookie

-In this exercise were going to build 4 tiny express apps.
+In this exercise we're going to build 4 tiny express apps.
 Each one will build upon the tools you learned and practiced in the last.

 - In __App 1__ you'll store a simple string in a cookie in plain text